thomcorah/dmu-multimedia/md/TECH1015-intro-lec.md

 At the end of the module, you will be able to:

 * Develop a standalone web-site incorporating animated and dynamic content.  <!-- .element: class="fragment" -->
 * Use a range of sources in order to help solve technical problems related to basic web authoring and evaluate the results of your efforts in an objective manner.  <!-- .element: class="fragment" -->

-___

 * Understand issues related to browser platforms, accessibility and usability when displaying dynamic and animated content on the Web.
 * Gather, analyse, and present data to assist with the evaluation of your work.  <!-- .element: class="fragment" -->
 * Develop a basic understanding of the languages of the web, HTML, CSS and JavaScript  <!-- .element: class="fragment" -->

 ---

 # But Why?

-note: Let's list loads of services that deliver media over the internet:
+notes: Let's list loads of services that deliver media over the internet:
 Apple Music
 Spotify
 Sound Cloud